XenonLabz/html_widgets/README.md

 # html_widgets

-A Flutter Widget Approach for using HTML tags in your Apps.
+A Flutter Widget Approach for using HTML tags & CSS styles in your upcoming Apps.

 ## Text Widgets